Hey grads, you did it! Let's celebrate commencement tonight at 7 p.m.! Learn More

 • Must graduate from an approved school of aesthetics

-• Must pass nationally administered board written and practical exam after graduation
+• Must pass the nationally administered board written and practical exam after graduation

 • Must have malpractice liability insurance